-The Community College Journal is published six times yearly, on the first day of every other month: August/September, October/November, December/January, February/March, April/May, and June/July.
+The Community College Journal is published six times yearly: August/September, October/November, December/January, February/March, April/May, and June/July.
 AACC welcomes Journal submissions.
-All manuscripts, solicited or unsolicited, are subject to review by the editorial board and may be published or not according to the editors' discretion.
+All manuscripts, solicited or unsolicited, are subject to review and may be published or not according to the editors' discretion.
 AACC assumes no responsibility for the receipt, return, or publication of unsolicited manuscripts.
 AACC reserves the right to edit all articles for length, style, and accuracy.
 All articles published in the Journal become the property of AACC.

 Each issue of the Journal focuses on a theme.
 Please contact the Journal editor for a complete editorial calendar.

-2. Articles should involve community and junior colleges, technical institutes, and independent schools.
+- Articles should involve community and junior colleges, technical institutes, and independent schools, particularly those institutions that are members of AACC.
 Issues should be of current interest to presidents, board members, administrators, faculty, and staff at two-year institutions.
 The Journal does not accept articles on K–12 or four-year education and rarely accepts articles about general higher education unless they are germane to the two-year college audience.

-4. For a guest editorial, write an opinion piece on a topic of concern to community colleges.
-The topic should be controversial, not a statement with which everyone obviously agrees.
+- For a guest editorial, such as “Lessons in Leadership,” write a piece on a topic of concern to community colleges, particularly something your institution has been involved in.
 Query the Journal editor for topics of interest.

 D. Tips for Writers

-1. Add to the current literature or research.
-Original, even controversial articles are more desirable than well-written pieces on outworn issues.
-Discuss cutting-edge trends, not programs that have already been implemented on community college campuses.
+- Add to the current literature or research.
+Original, even controversial, articles are more desirable than well-written pieces on outworn issues.

-7. Include candid, publication-quality photographs illustrating the article.
-For News in Brief, photographs are desired, but not mandatory.
+- Include candid, publication-quality photographs illustrating the article.
 Avoid posed photographs, "grip and grin," etc. All photos must have an accompanying caption identifying its subject.
 With feature articles, accompanying charts, graphs and tables are a definite plus.
 Submitted graphic elements should not be embedded in the article copy.
 Please send graphics as separate electronic files.
 Consult Journal editor first if you wish to send photographs or other art electronically.

-To be considered for publication, manuscripts must be received at least two and a half months before the issue date.
+To be considered for publication, manuscripts must be received at least three months before the issue date.
 Please contact the Journal editor for a complete editorial calendar.

-1. Electronic files sent as an e-mail attachment are the preferred method of delivery.
-Submissions sent by snail mail must include hard copy and electronic file.
+- Electronic files sent as an e-mail attachment are the preferred method of delivery.
 Microsoft Word for PC platform preferred.
 Send art by fast, traceable service.
 Consult the Journal editor if you wish to send photographs or other art electronically.
 Photographs must be high resolution tagged image file format (TIFF) or encapsulated postscript (EPS) file of at least 300 dpi.